Computational hardness of estimating quantum entropies via binary entropy bounds: Acknowledgments

 \section{Acknowledgments}

-The author is grateful to Fran\c{c}ois Le Gall and Qisheng Wang for helpful discussions, and especially to Qisheng Wang for mentioning references~\cite{LW19,BKT20}.
+The author thanks Qisheng Wang and Zhan Yu for drawing attention to~\cite[Corollary 1.8]{OW16}, from which one obtains a rank-dependent quantum query algorithm for estimating the quantum min-entropy ($\alpha=\infty$), as explained in \Cref{footnote:LowRankRenyiQEAinf-in-BQP}.
+The author also thanks Qisheng Wang for pointing out references~\cite{LW19,BKT20}.
+The author is further grateful to Fran\c{c}ois Le Gall for helpful discussions.
 The author also appreciates ChatGPT for suggesting the use of generalized binomial coefficients in proving \Cref{lemma:QJT2-vs-QJTq-Qeq2}.
 Additionally, the author thanks the anonymous reviewers for their constructive comments.

 The author was supported in part by funding from the Swiss State Secretariat for Education, Research and Innovation (SERI), in part by MEXT Q-LEAP grant No.~\mbox{JPMXS0120319794}, and in part by JSPS KAKENHI grant No.~\mbox{JP24H00071}.